parkermac/LO/notes/klone_and_mox.md

 #### Overview: klone and mox are UW supercomputers in the hyak system.

-klone: We own 400 cores (10 nodes with 40 cores each).
-We are allocated 1 TB of storage for each node, so 10 TB total.
-You can check to see how close we are to our quota on klone with the command `hyakalloc`.

 Here are examples of aliases I have on my mac ~/.bash_profile (equivalent to ~/.bashrc on the linux machines) to quickly get to my machines
 ```
 alias klo='ssh pmacc@klone1.hyak.uw.edu'